 To register for either or both excursions, please use our standard WBC registration form if you have not yet registered for the conference or this special WBC excursion registration form if you are already registered for the conference.

-Pre-Conference Excursion to Seneca Lake
+Pre-Conference Excursion to Seneca Lake-Sold out!

 The 2015 Pre-Conference Excursion will be hosted by the Seneca Lake Winery Association with a visit to the northern half of Lake Seneca.
 Wineries are spread throughout Seneca Lake and this is the only way you’ll be able to visit the northern half of the region as part of the conference.